Isocyy/TracePilot/README.md

-The `debug_launch` functionlity is limited recommeded approach is to run your app manually in suspended state and adding TracePilot later at the debugging port.
+The `debug_launch` is commented out due to lack of reliability.
+Recommended approach is to run your app manually in suspended state